jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

 This module provides unit tests for the `robotLocalization` node within the CSSR4Africa project (`cssr_system` package).
 The unit tests validate the communication, computation, and configuration functionality of the component across three different testing environments: physical robot, simulator, and test harness with controlled data.
 The results are logged in the file `~/workspace/pepper_rob_ws/src/unit_tests/robotLocalizationTest/test_data/robotLocalizationTestOutput.dat` for the physical robot and `~/workspace/pepper_sim_ws/src/unit_tests/robotLocalizationTest/test_data/robotLocalizationTestOutput.dat` for the simulator robot.

 # Documentation
-Accompanying this code is the deliverable report that provides a detailed explanation of the code and how to run the tests.
+Accompanying this code is the deliverable report that provides a detailed explanation of this node and its software.
 The deliverable report can be found in [D4.2.4 Robot Localization](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.2.4.pdf).

 # Run the Robot Localization Unit Test
 ## Physical Robot